-Florida Southern College conducts prompt and equitable investigations in response to claims of all forms of harassment and discrimination.
-Persons who have engaged in acts of sexual discrimination, based on a "preponderance of the evidence" standard (i.e., it is more likely than not that sexual discrimination or harassment occurred), may receive institution-imposed sanctions.
-Additionally, anyone who retaliates against an individual who has made a report, or against an individual about whom a report has been filed, is acting unlawfully and will be subject to appropriate disciplinary actions.
+The College conducts prompt and equitable investigations in response to claims of all forms of harassment and discrimination.
+Persons who have engaged in acts of discrimination, based on a "preponderance of the evidence" standard (i.e., it is more likely than not that discrimination or harassment occurred), may receive institution-imposed sanctions.
+Additionally, anyone who retaliates against an individual who has made a report or against an individual about whom a report has been filed will be subject to appropriate disciplinary actions.
 Finally, anyone who has knowingly made false accusations related to discrimination will also be subject to disciplinary actions.

-The College provides members of the academic community prompt, equitable, and reliable mechanisms for reporting incidents of sexual discrimination, including sexual harassment, sexual misconduct, sexual violence, harassment based on a protected category, retaliation, dating violence, domestic violence, stalking, and false accusations.
+The College provides members of the academic community prompt, equitable, and reliable mechanisms for reporting incidents of discrimination, including sexual harassment, sexual misconduct, sexual violence, harassment based on a protected category, retaliation, dating violence, domestic violence, stalking, and false accusations.
 A discrimination or harassment report does not have to result in filing charges.
 However, a report must be investigated.
-A complainant can report an initial complaint/grievance about discrimination to any Florida Southern employee she/he feels comfortable speaking to.
-The information will then be shared with the appropriate officer and the complaint/grievance addressed (please see complete policy to understand Confidentiality "Privilege" and Duty to Report (http://www.flsouthern.edu/policies/notice-of-non-discrimination.aspx).
-Additionally, if you are concerned you will be named as a respondent in a discrimination report, you are also encouraged to contact the Officer of Title IX Compliance or the Student Support Title IX Officer.
-We promptly, equitably, and reliably support the rights of all Florida Southern community members-complainants, respondents, and witnesses.
+A person can report an initial complaint/grievance about discrimination to any Florida Southern employee she/he feels comfortable speaking to.
+The information will then be shared with the appropriate Officer and the report will be addressed.
+Additionally, if you are concerned you will be named or identified as the responding party in a discrimination report, you are also encouraged to contact the Officer of Title IX Compliance or the Student Support Title IX Intake Team.
+We promptly, equitably, and reliably support the rights of all College community members-reporting parties, responding parties, and witnesses.